 - Moving Quote – Your movers will need to know of any large or heavy items.
 If you have an inventory sheet, you will be able to provide them with all the information they need.
 Even if someone comes to your house for a quote, you could both overlook that 500-pound water fountain in the backyard that is supposed to be included.

 - Insurance – If you purchase additional moving insurance, this inventory sheet will allow you to determine the value of your belongings and the amount of coverage you need.

 - Taking Inventory – When your movers are done, you can go through your list and make sure every piece of furniture and box is accounted for.
 If a box is missing or damaged, you will be able to cross-reference it with your list and immediately know what the contents were so a claim can be started.

 Creating Your Inventory List

 - Create a Spreadsheet – If you are comfortable with Excel, you can simply create a spreadsheet.
 You may want a column for the item, description, value, condition, and corresponding room or box.
-Or, you might want to create the list according to box, and then list the contents inside, with an additional column for value and special notes.
+Or, you might want to create the list according to the box, and then list the contents inside, with an additional column for value and special notes.
 There is no right or wrong method.
 Create a spreadsheet that works for you.
-Alternately, a piece of paper, pen, and a ruler works just as well.
+Alternately, a piece of paper, pen, and ruler work just as well.